-Cycle-friendly cities are cities for all, with less traffic congestion and improved air quality; more active, accessible, inclusive streets; and an animated, user-friendly public realm.
+Cycle-friendly towns and cities are places for all, with less traffic congestion and improved air quality; more active, accessible, inclusive streets; and an animated, user-friendly public realm.

-Streetscapes with more efficient access between people and places result in more vibrant and economically-sustainable neighbourhoods.
+Urban places with more efficient mobility infrastructure for pedestrians and cyclists result in more vibrant and economically-sustainable neighbourhoods.
 High levels of active travel, including walking and cycling, lead to healthier populations, saving large sums of healthcare expenditure.

 The challenges of the cycling revolution

-Cycling has moved to the forefront of the design, planning and transport agenda in recent years.
+Cycling has moved to the forefront of the transport agenda.
 Growing urban populations increase pressure on public transport infrastructure and lead to an increase in congestion, accidents and air pollution on the road network.

 Travelling by bicycle offers a sustainable, low-cost, and often faster alternative to all other forms of travel.
 With the help of increased investment in cycle infrastructure, cycling can become a major component of sustainable urban transport systems.